leiforion/dao/CONTRIBUTE.md

 Confirm entire flow
 - [ ] roadmap issue templates is correct
-- [ ] Specific issues can have assigned builders, and if no builder is assigned, then the users should be able to click on instructions on how to get it assigned to them [by following this guide](https://github.com/Web3-API/dao/spending-proposals/README.md)
+- [x] Specific issues can have assigned builders, and if no builder is assigned, then the users should be able to click on instructions on how to get it assigned to them [by following this guide](https://github.com/Web3-API/dao/spending-proposals/README.md)

-- [] List correct public channels of communication
+- [ ] List correct public channels of communication
-- [] Add public calendar link

 ```